Form a Limited Liability Company in Virginia

 1. Choose Your Company Name.

 Your new LLC will need to have a new name.
 This will need to be a name that no other company has a right to use.
-Our article, Is My Business Name Available? can help you find a company name that works for your new LLC.
-We would be happy to run your name search at SunDoc for nominal fee.
+We would be happy to run your name search or reserve your name at SunDoc for nominal fee.
 At the minimum, your new name should be free to use within Virginia.
-Feel free to use the USPTO website to check registered trademarks of the name you select as well.

 2. Understand the LLC Organizer Requirement.

 An organizer is the person or company that drafts your LLC.
 By preparing on-line with us, SunDoc Filings will be your organizer.
 If you choose to prepare and upload your filing with SunDoc, you can name your own organizer